non/pairing/README.md

 computers.
 All participants must have shell access, and the ability to run `tmux`.

+### Warning!

+Starting a pair on your account and giving people remote access is a bit like handing someone your laptop with an open shell: anything your user can do they can do.
+You should only do this with people you trust!

+If you really need to pair with someone you don't trust, a good strategy might be to create a separate user (without privileges like sudo) and use that account while pairing.
+Even then, you are still giving someone local access to your machine, so be careful!

+You can close a pair by closing all the tmux windows within it.
+It's impossible for someone else to *start* a pair under your account--they can only join a pair you have already created.

 ### Usage

 There are three basic usages: